menpo/menpobench/README.md

 analysis, currently the most common domain of applications for deformable models, popularly choices include normalizing by the *interocular distance* - the distance between the persons two eyes.
-Another popular option is to normalize by the *face size*, defined as the area of the bounding box divided by two.
+Another popular option is to normalize by the *face size*, defined as `width + height / 2` of the bounding box of the points.

+Note that normalization is always done with respect to the **ground truth shape**.
 It's important to point out that the manner of normalization is not so critical, so long as it is applied consistently when evaluating related methods.

 ## Why make menpobench open source?